 1. I heard fracking isn’t happening or won’t happen, so what’s the problem?

-Right now, Texan company Black Mountain Energy’s proposal to frack 20 wells near Fitzroy Crossing (the ‘Valhalla’ project) is going through state and federal assessment processes.
-The WA EPA’s recommendation decision is expected around August 2025.
+Black Mountain has a proposal to frack 20 wells near Fitzroy Crossing (the ‘Valhalla’ project) going through state and federal assessment processes right now, with decisions expected any day.
+If approved, Black Mountain could have drills in the ground as soon as next year.

 In 2023 the WA Government lifted the ban on exporting gas from the vast onshore Canning Basin in the Kimberley, encouraging the development of a large-scale gas fracking industry for export by the first mover.

-Below are the petroleum lease areas in the Kimberley where fracking is permitted under Cook government policy, showing a proposed gas export pipeline route to the Pilbara, past test fracking sites, key towns and the Fitzroy Martuwarra River.
+The map shows the petroleum lease areas in the Kimberley where fracking is permitted under Cook government policy, showing an industry proposed gas export pipeline route to the Pilbara, past test fracking sites, key towns and the Fitzroy Martuwarra River.

 The company that previously fracked in the Kimberley, Buru Energy (in 2011 and 2015), has ‘conventional’ gas and oil projects in the region, which are often a precursor to fracking.
 Buru Energy has not ruled out fracking in the future, and has not given up its ‘Yulleroo’ gas lease.
 Theia Energy has previously proposed a large scale oil & gas fracking operation in the Great Sandy Desert, and has not ruled out these plans or relinquished their lease.